shahrukhkhan48/OnlineShop/README.md

 - **AWS CLI**: Command-line tool for interacting with AWS services.
 - **AWS CDK**: Open-source software development framework to define cloud infrastructure in code.
 - **Postman** (Optional): API development and testing tool.
-- **AWS Account**: Set up with the appropriate permissions for Lambda, SES, Step Functions, and DynamoDB.
 - **SES Email Identity**: Verify an email identity to send emails via Amazon SES.

 Ensure the AWS CLI and AWS CDK are configured with the necessary access keys and region.